syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 ### DbContext and model class in Blazor Server App

-Now, scaffold DbContext and model classes from the existing Library database.
-To perform scaffolding and work with the SQL Server database in our application, you need to install the following NuGet packages.
+Now, scaffold DbContext and model classes from the existing library database.
+To perform scaffolding and work with the SQL Server Database in our application, you need to install the following NuGet packages.

 * [Microsoft.EntityFrameworkCore.Tools](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Tools): This package creates database context and model classes from the database.
 * [Microsoft.EntityFrameworkCore.SqlServer](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.SqlServer/): The database provider that allows Entity Framework Core to work with SQL Server.